benbrown/workshop/code/01.setup/readme.md

 npm init
 ```

-* Answer "workshop_bot" as package name
+* Answer "workshop_bot" for the package name.
-* Accept defaults for additional options
+* Accept defaults for all the additional options.

 This will result in [package.json](package.json) being created.
 This file contains informaiton about your Node project,
 including a list of modules your project depends on to run.
-The next step is to install some of those modules!
+The next step is to install some of those modules.

-### Install Bot Builder and associated tools into the library
+### Install Bot Builder SDK and extensions

-Using npm, install all of the Bot Builder libraries.
-We won't use some of these til much later in the workshop, but its easier to just get this out of the way up front.
+Using npm, install the Bot Builder SDK and all the extension libraries.
+You won't use some of these until later in the workshop,
+but its easier to get this out of the way up front.

-We'll install:
+You will install:
 * [botbuilder](https://www.npmjs.com/package/botbuilder) - the main library
 * [botbuilder-ai](https://www.npmjs.com/package/botbuilder-ai) - tools for using LUIS and QnA Maker
 * [botbuilder-azure](https://www.npmjs.com/package/botbuilder-azure) - tools for integrating with Azure storage